danbz/aesthetic-programming/source/bibliography.md

 - Fried, Limor, and Federico Gomez Suarez.
 “Binary & Data.”
 Khan Academy Courses. <https://www.khanacademy.org/computing/computer-science/how-computers-work2/v/khan-academy-and-codeorg-binary-data>.
 - Free Software Foundation, Inc..
 “GNU Lesser General Public License, Version 3, 28 June 2007.” <https://www.gnu.org/licenses/lgpl-3.0.txt>.
 - ———.
 “What is free software?
 The Free Software Definition.”
 Last updated July 30, 2019. <https://www.gnu.org/philosophy/free-sw.html>.
 - Friere, Paolo. *Pedagogy of the Oppressed*.
-New York, NY: Continuum, 1970.
+New York: Continuum, 1970.
 - Fry, Ben, and Casey Reas.
 “Processing.” <https://processing.org./>.
 - Fukuyama, Francis. *The End of History and the Last Man*.
-New York, NY: Free Press, 1992.
+New York: Free Press, 1992.
 - Fuller, Matthew. *How to be a Geek: Essays on the Culture of Software*.
 Cambridge: Polity Press, 2017.
 - ——— ed.. *Software Studies: A Lexicon*.
 Cambridge, MA: The MIT Press, 2008.
 - Fuller, Matthew, and Andrew Goffey.
 “The Obscure Objects of Object Orientation.”
 In Matthew Fuller, *How to be a Geek: Essays on the Culture of Software*.
 Cambridge, UK: Polity, 2017.